When to see your GP

 Be honest.
 Don’t be tempted to play down symptoms, and let your GP know of anything new or unusual you’ve noticed.

-It can help, if you’re particularly anxious, to take someone with you.
+If you’re particularly anxious, it can help to take someone with you.
 They can take notes and be another ‘set of ears’ if a lot of information is being discussed.

 What will happen next?

-Symptoms of cancer can be similar to many other conditions and sometimes it takes more than one appointment to narrow down what the problem is.
+Symptoms of cancer can be similar to many other conditions.
+Sometimes, it takes more than one appointment to narrow down what the problem is.

-Don’t be afraid to make another appointment if your symptoms continue or they are getting worse.
+Don’t be afraid to make another appointment if your symptoms continue or are getting worse.

 Maggie’s is here with you